MingzhenAo/RSS-Feed-Reader/README.md

 # GP19S2

-Sample repository for the group project of COMP2100, 19S2.
+For the Wiki part of this project, please see https://github.com/rbdm/android-rss-feed-app/wiki#rssfeedreader;